lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Here, we employed a manual method adding extragenous binning signals from the one metagenomic study done on this genus, the seminal paper on the _N. azollae_ genome, and scaffold taxonomy determined by CAT.
 No automated binning algorith can implement these binningsignals while also accounting for the nuances required in interpreting them, hence automated binning algorithms will likely produce false MAGs.
 Using Anvi'o, it is possible to visualise aforementioned extragenous binning signals and bin scaffolds manually whilst accounting for the nature of different binning signals appropriately.
-Within Anvi'o, all metadata was plotted for every biological sample as in Fig. 6.
+Within Anvi'o, all metadata was plotted for every biological sample as in +@fig:fig3_Azmic wild-binningsignals.
 Next, scaffolds were binned manually, guided at first by autmated binning methods, but primarily by scaffold depth in the native sequencing libraries for that particular biological sample.
-Contig depth was often the most clear binning signal in these samples (Fig. 6).
+Contig depth was often the most clear binning signal in these samples (+@fig:fig3_Azmic wild-binningsignals).
 Abundance in _A. filiculoides_ 'wild' sequencing was used carefully when applicable, and checked with anvi'o clustering based only on k-mer profiles.
 Using metagenomic sequencing data from another species in the genus relies on the assumption that a bacterium might be shared among these species and risks not binning genome rearangements that have occured.
 This extragenous binning signal was not informative for most MAGs from non-_A. filiculoides_ species but it was for some for some MAGs, for example in _A. mexicana_ (Supp fig. X) and _A. spnov.
 (Supp fig. X).